Jcohen010/airbyte_dagster_dbt_project/README.md

 # Overview
 This is a personal project to demonstrate the development of a full stack data infrastructure for the fictional commercial rock climbing chain "The Hanger", utilizing several open-source (OSS) and cloud tools.

 This project is aimed at those searching for a way to get their feet wet with emerging technologies in the data world.
 The best part is that it's...wait for it...COMPLETELY FREE.
 Each of the tools utilized has either a free trial option (which permits users to access all features of the product within the trial period), or is OSS.
-I hope this can act as a fun and intuitive way to learn exciting new technologies as well as get comfortable with the core data engineering principles.
+I hope this can act as a fun and intuitive way to learn these incredibly useful tools as well as get comfortable with the core data engineering principles.

 ## Project Outline
 ### Prep